MontiCore/feature-diagram/README.md

 The Java API offers a class to calculate the semantic difference witness, given two parsed feature diagrams.
 Simply invoke the `semDiff` method of the `FDSemDiff` class provided [here][fddifftool].

+## Tool Usage Examples
+This section provides some copy and paste templates for executing the resulting tools against some test models that are contained in the language project.
+This is a good basis for getting familiar with the tools while experimenting with changes to the models.
+The tools are explained here and the languages are documented there.

+#### Print tool argument options
+Print argument options of the FACT tool:

+    java -jar fd-analysis/target/libs/FACT.jar -h

+Print argument options of the FD tool:

+    java -jar fd-lang/target/libs/FeatureDiagramTool.jar -h

+Print argument options of the FC tool:

+    java -jar fd-lang/target/libs/FeatureConfigurationTool.jar -h

+Print argument options of the PartialFC tool:

+    java -jar fd-lang/target/libs/FeatureDiagramTool.jar -h

+#### Process A Single Model
+Parse an FD model and store its symbol table to a file:

+    java -jar fd-lang/target/libs/FeatureDiagramTool.jar

+Parse an FC model and print its symbol table:

+    java -jar fd-lang/target/libs/FeatureConfigurationTool.jar

+Parse and then pretty print a Partial FC model:

+    java -jar fd-lang/target/libs/FeatureDiagramTool.jar

+#### Perform Feature Analyses

+Check whether an FC is valid:

+    java -jar fd-analysis/target/libs/FACT.jar

+Return any valid configuration of an FD:

+    java -jar fd-analysis/target/libs/FACT.jar

+Calculate semantic difference between two FDs:

+    java -jar fd-analysis/target/libs/FACT.jar

 ## Further Information

 * [Project root: MontiCore @github](https://github.com/MontiCore/monticore)